Reverie, Tennessee: Location and landscape

-The landscape is dominated by the Mississippi River flood plains, fields and few trees.
+The landscape is dominated by the Mississippi River flood plains, fields, and few trees.

 Mississippi River Island No. 35

 When the border between Tennessee and Arkansas was established in 1795, it followed the middle of the Mississippi River.
 At that time, the river ran northwest of Reverie.
 After the avulsion of 1876, the Mississippi River ran southeast of Reverie, cutting it off from Tipton County.

 Today, Reverie is surrounded by the modern Mississippi River in the southeast and the sidearms following the 1795 course in the northwest.
 Although the sidearms are only partially connected most of the time, Reverie is located on what topographically is Island No. 35 of the Mississippi River, because it is surrounded by water on all sides.

 County seat Covington, Tennessee

 A meander in a river can be cut off, creating a new island.

-The direct distance between Reverie and the county seat, Covington, Tennessee, is only 18 miles (29 km).
+The direct distance between Reverie and the county seat, Covington, Tennessee, is only 18 mi.

-As of 2007, the road trip to Covington required the driver to go via Memphis, Tennessee and was longer than 83 miles.
+As of 2007, the road trip to Covington required the driver to go via Memphis, Tennessee, and was longer than 83 mi.